 FB15k237 [Toutanova and Chen, 2015] is the dataset based on the FB15k adapted Freebase subset, which contains triples with the most mentioned entities.
 FB15k237 devised the method to select the most frequent relations and then filter inversions from the test and the valid parts.
 The WN18RR [Bordes et al., 2013] version of WN18 is devoid of inverse relations.
 WN18 is a WordNet database that contains the senses of words, as well as the lexical relationships between them.
 All of these data are presented in English.
-Table 3.3 shows the number of entities, relations, and train-valid-test partitions for each dataset used in the proposed work.
+Table 3.4 shows the number of entities, relations, and train-valid-test partitions for each dataset used in the proposed work.
+For evaluation, we obtain complementary candidates from the entity set for each entity-relation pair from each test triple and estimate the probability score of the input triple being true.
+The presence of an entity that really completes a triple, among the candidates with the highest probability signifies a hit.
+The candidate

-Table 3.1: Link Prediction scores with its Standard Deviations for various models on the FB15k237 and WN18RR datasets.
-All values are multiplied by 100.
+Table 3.1: Link Prediction scores for various models on the FB15k237 and WN18RR datasets.
 The embedding size is 200.
-The winner's scores are highlighted in bold, and the second results are underlined.
+The winner scores are highlighted in bold font, and the second results are underlined.
 The group of models, marked by \star is employed using LibKGE framework.